EichlerLab/smrtsv2/README.md

 Select a reference assembly to use for variant calling and acquire the FASTA sequence for that reference.
 Prepare a samtools FASTA index, suffix array, and tuple count table (ctab) for this sequence with the following command.
+This step creates the appropriate configuration file entries for the reference in the file ``reference_config.json``.
+Add these lines to your existing config file based on the template in this repository.

 ```bash
 snakemake prepare_reference --config reference_fasta=/path/to/reference.fasta